frenziedcode/FreeCodeCamp/README.md

 # FreeCodeCamp

 I learned how to write programs and communicate our intentions to the Central Processing Unit using conditional execution, functions, and iterations.
 I have learned how to create and use data structures in the Main Memory.
-The CPU and memory are where our software works and runs.